Connect to Data

 Start a new flow

-Open Tableau Prep and click the Add connection button.
+Open Tableau Prep Builder and click the Add connection button.

 From the list of connectors, select the file type or server that hosts your data.
 If prompted, enter the information needed to sign in and access your data.